2020–21 Singapore circuit breaker measures: Post-circuit breaker (reopening)

 In addition, it was announced on 14 December 2020 that the Pfizer-BioNTech vaccine was approved for use in Singapore, with the first batch slated for around end of December 2020.
-On 3 February 2021, the Moderna vaccine was approved for use in Singapore, with the first batch slated to arrive around March 2021.
-Subsequent batches for both vaccines are planned to arrive throughout 2021.
-A mass vaccination campaign was launched, and has been successful in achieving a very high vaccination rate.
+On 3 February 2021, the Moderna vaccine was approved for use in Singapore, with the first batch arriving around March 2021.
+Subsequent batches for both vaccines were planned to arrive throughout 2021.
+A successful mass vaccination campaign was launched that achieved very high vaccination rate.

+Non-compliance

+Through 2021, there were several high-profile instances of people, such as Phoon Chiu Yoke, refusing to abide by the circuit breaker regulations.